 REQUIREMENTS: First time borrowers are required to complete a Master Promissory Note (MPN) and entrance interview on the Federal website: www.studentloans.gov.
 Login using your fafsa pin then do the following:

-- Complete MASTER PROMISSORY NOTE for Subsidized/Unsubsidized loan.
-(Direct Loan promissory notes are valid for 10 yrs.)
+-Complete MASTER PROMISSORY NOTE for Subsidized/Unsubsidized loan. (prom notes are then valid for 10 yrs.)

 Yearly Amounts for Dependent Undergraduates

 - 0-29 credits: $5500 (no more than $3500 of this amt may be subsidized)

 - 30-59 credits: $6500 (no more than $4500 of this amt may be subsidized)

 - 60+ credits: $7500 (no more than $5500 of this amt may be subsidized)

 - Aggregate total of $31000 (no more than $23000 of this amt may be sub)